converged-computing/flux-cloud/docs/getting_started/commands.md

 > Ideal for running multiple jobs with different containers.

+An apply assumes that you want to create a separate MiniCluster each time, meaning bringing up an entire set of pods, running a single command, and then bringing everything down.
+This is ideal for longing running experiments, but note that it does not take advantage of using Flux as a scheduler.
+Flux is basically running one job and going away.

 #### apply

 After "up" you can choose to run experiments (as you feel) with "apply."